Yashi-9/Hardware-Sales-Insights/README.md

 ### Financial Simulator:

+- **Description:** A "what-if" tool to explore pricing, cost optimization, and forecast scenarios.

 - **Key Visuals:**

 1. Developed a dynamic "What-If" analysis tool using DAX to model the impact of changes in pricing, costs, and sales volume on profitability.